In this guide, we’re going to show you how to choose your web design agency, and what questions to ask your web designers.

 For example, if you own a restaurant, you might need a website with plenty of images, and emphasized calls to book a table.

-Similarly, if you own a hotel, you’ll want to emphasize the amenities and make it easy for your customers to book a room.
+Similarly, if you own a hotel, you’ll want to emphasize the amenities and make it easy for your potential customers to book a room.

 If you’re in the healthcare sector, you’ll need to make sure your website is HIPAA-compliant, especially when processing your (prospective) patients’ data.